lundclausenDK/CA3/README.md

 # CA3

-Group 3: Benjamin Løvig Rasmussen, Joachim Henvig Hansen, Mikkel Lund Clausen & Peter Leonhardt Rasmussen
+Group 3: Benjamin Løvig Rasmussen, Joachim Henvig Hansen, Mikkel Lund Clausen & Peter Leonhardt Rasmussen(Minimekill)

 The project reached the following goals:
 - a non user can register on the page and become a member.